 - Following Jacque Attali, it seems to me that music—especially—both resists and predicts appropriation by other cultural phenomena.
 It contains contradictory strains of simultaneous autonomy and subservience, and this is one of many reasons that its tensions elude resolution for us.

-- A performance of music is not merely a thing that happens on a stage for an audience: it is just as much the process of composition; the process of preparation; the in situ hearing; how all of this lives in the minds of audiences, musicians, and composers afterwards; and how culture construes this over long periods.
+- A performance of music is not merely a thing that happens on a stage for an audience: it is just as much the process of composition; the process of preparation and rehearsing; the in situ hearing; how all of this lives in the minds of audiences, musicians, and composers afterwards; and how culture construes this over long periods.

 - I try to do a bit more than what I can with what I have.
 Sometimes this gets me in trouble.

 Practically speaking, it seems to me that we live in a deeply contradictory culture, musical and otherwise.

 On the other hand, our culture is in crisis on multiple fronts.
-Related to my field specifically, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their aesthetic judgment or clouds their analysis of problems.
+Related to my field specifically, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their judgment—both aesthetic and ethical—and clouds their analysis of problems.
 I see audiences who are bored, confused, disengaged, or inattentive.
 I meet musicians who question the relevance of what they do in an increasingly hopeless world, or who view themselves as merely doing a job that has no relation either to their inner lives or to the society in which they live.